phunc20/ferrari_morning_dance/README.md

         - [ ] Replace all `while read` by `readarray`/`mapfile`?
         - [ ] Logging level and option to print to stdout (instead of exclusively to log file)
     - Write tests for `playback_loop.sh`
+    - [ ] Fill up the Usage section in this README to teach users how to use your repo

 ## Lesson Learned